Tolerating Annotation Displacement in Dense Object Counting via Point Annotation Probability Map: Experiments

 \subsubsection{Parameter Analysis}

-The proposed methods have five tunable parameters: bandwidth $\sigma$ and the shape parameter $s$ of GGD in the HD-PAPM.
-The bandwidth $\sigma$, the shape parameter $s$ of the GGD-L2 combination transport cost function, and the weights $\lambda$ in the proposed AL-PAPM.
+The proposed methods have several tunable parameters: bandwidth $\sigma$ and the shape parameter $s$ of GGD in the HD-PAPM; The bandwidth $\sigma$, the shape parameter $s$ of the GGD-L2 combination transport cost function, and the weights $\lambda$ in the proposed AL-PAPM; The bandwidth $\sigma$, the shape parameter $s$ of GGD-based cost matrix in P2P-PAPM.
 In this section, we conduct a series of experiments to study the sensitivity issues of the parameters.

 \textbf{Effect of the tunable parameters in HD-PAPM.} To evaluate the effect of the tunable parameters, the bandwidth $\sigma$ and the parameter $s$ in the proposed HD-PAPM, we first fix bandwidth $\sigma$ to 4 and tune the parameter $s$ from 0.5, 1, 2, 4, 8 to 16, on ShTech A dataset.
 As shown in Table \ref{tab:s Setting}, $s = 8$ outperforms other weight values.
 Then we fix $s$ to 8 and tune bandwidth $\sigma$ from 2, 4, 8, 16 to 32.
 As shown in Table \ref{tab:bandwidth Setting1}, $\sigma = 4$ outperforms other bandwidth values.
-We found that a bandwidth parameter $\sigma = 4$ is a suitable error range for human annotators to mark point annotations in the HD-PAPM method.
-We believe that labeling errors are acceptable within this range.
-As shown in Figure \ref{fig:s}, in the case of the shape parameter $s$, we observed that the sharpness near the origin was not smooth enough when $s$ was set to $0.5, 1, 2,$ or $4$, which contradicts our assumption that people have a high probability of marking points in the central area.
+We found that a bandwidth parameter $\sigma = 4$ is a suitable displacement range for annotators to mark point annotations in the HD-PAPM method.
+We believe that labeling displacement is acceptable within this range.
+As shown in Figure \ref{fig:s}, we observed that the sharpness near the origin was not smooth enough when $s$ was set to $0.5, 1, 2,$ or $4$.
+This contradicts our assumption that people have an equal probability of marking points in the target area.
 Conversely, when $s = 16$, the slope of the curve is too high, suggesting that people's annotation range is fixed, which is contrary to reality.
-After conducting a thorough analysis, we found that the curve of $s = 8$ not only satisfies people's tendency to label the center of the target area but also tolerates labeling errors.
+After conducting a thorough analysis, we found that the curve of $s = 8$ not only satisfies people's tendency to label on the target region but also tolerates labeling displacement.
 Thus, we set $\sigma = 4$ and $s = 8$ for HD-PAPM on all datasets.